ryapric/install_R/README.md

 Ryan Price

-This repository provides a bash script, `install_R.bash`, that installs the R software on various popular GNU/Linux distributions: Debian, Ubuntu, Fedora, RHEL, CentOS, Amazon Linux, and Raspbian.
+This repository provides a bash script, `install_R.bash`, that installs the R software on various popular GNU/Linux distributions:

+- Debian
+- Ubuntu
+- Fedora
+- RHEL
+- CentOS
+- Amazon Linux
+- Arch Linux (once you're up & running)
+- Manjaro
+- Raspbian.

 Once run, the script becomes interactive, prompting the user for input on how they would like their installation configured.
 This program is designed to make the fresh R configuration of a new system or virtual machine as painless as possible.
 To that end, simply following the prompts should be all a user has to do to get up and running with R with a few keystrokes.

 Currently, the script leads the user through the following main prompts: